ChainAgnostic/CAIPs/CAIPs/caip-27.md

 ## Simple Summary

-CAIP-27 defines a JSON-RPC method for requesting methods to a context defined by a valid [scopeObject][CAIP-217] and tagged with a [sessionId][CAIP-171] for maintaining session continuity.
+CAIP-27 defines a JSON-RPC method for a wallet-connected application to request that wallet execute an individual method call in a specified context defined by a valid [scopeObject][CAIP-217] and tagged with a [sessionId][CAIP-171] for maintaining session continuity.